rabuchan/SanJoaquinSalmon_SampleSize/README.md

 # SanJoaquinSalmon_SampleSize
 R code to perform sample size simulations for acoustic telemetry studies of juvenile salmonid migration survival through Sacramento-San Joaquin River Delta

-Author: Rebecca Buchanan, School of Aquatic and Fishery Sciences, University of Washington\n
+Author: Rebecca Buchanan, School of Aquatic and Fishery Sciences, University of Washington <br />
 Source: Buchanan, R. 2015.
 Sample Size for 2016 Chinook Tagging Study:  Supplemental Release.
 Prepared for USFWS, Stockton, CA.

-Objective: Determine size of release group necessary to be able to estimate:\n (1) survival from release to Chipps Island
+Objective: Determine size of release group necessary to be able to estimate:<br />
+(1) survival from release to Chipps Island
 (2) route-specific survival to Chipps Island
 (3) route selection at the head of Old River and at Turner Cut

 Estimation criteria considered:
 C1: Parameter is estimable in specified minimum percentage of simulations (e.g., 95%)